sib-swiss/NGS-variants-training/docs/day1/server_login.md

 Add a command to this script that writes "SIB courses are great!" (or something you can better relate to.. :wink:) to stdout, and try to run it.

 ??? done "Answer"
+    Generate a script as described above.
 The script should look like this:

     ```sh
     #!/usr/bin/env bash